-Iceland is a world-class destination for skiing and some of the best ski slopes can be found in the Tröllaskagi area in northern Iceland.
-With vertical descents of up to 1,500m, thousands of peaks and slopes for all beginners as well as experienced skiers, Akureyri and the surrounding area are a paradise for skiers and mountaineers.
+Some of Iceland’s best ski slopes can be found on the Tröllaskagi peninsula in northern Iceland.
+With vertical descents of up to 1,500 m (4,900 ft), thousands of peaks and slopes for all beginners, as well as experienced skiers, Akureyri and the surrounding region are a paradise for skiers and mountaineers.

 Hlíðarfjall mountain is home to the Akureyri ski resort, situated just 5 km (3 mi) outside of town.
-It’s Iceland’s most popular and most advanced ski resort.
-The ski area has a vertical drop of 537m and the longest trail is more than 2.5km long.
-It is equipped with eight ski lifts and 23 alpine slopes.
-“Snow cannons” ensure an early opening of the season, which extends from the end of November until early May.
-For those who want to go skiing during the shortest days of the year, there are floodlights that make night skiing possible.
+With 23 alpine slopes, it’s Iceland’s most popular and most advanced ski resort.
+The ski area has a vertical drop of 537 m (1,762 ft), and the longest trail is more than 2.5 km (1.6 mi) long.
+It is equipped with eight ski lifts, and “snow cannons” ensure an early opening of the season, which extends from the end of November until early May.
+For those who want to go skiing during the shortest days of the year, floodlights make night skiing possible.
 The resort also has cross-country ski trails of varying length.

 If the crowds at Hlíðarfjall are too much for you, you’ll find some smaller ski resorts in the villages of Dalvík and Siglufjörður.
-Check out skiiceland.is for more information.
+Check out www.skiiceland.is for more information.

-By the village Grenivík, snowcat tours are offered to the top of Mt.
-Kaldbakur (1,173m) Aside from the wonderful view from the top, you also get the chance to skip the ride back down and put your skis on instead.
+By the village of Grenivík, snowcat tours are offered to the top of Mt.
+Kaldbakur (1,173 m).
+Aside from the wonderful view from the top, you also get the chance to skip the ride back down and put your skis on instead.